aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/digitally-sign-with-time-stamp/_index.md

 This code loads a PDF file, creates a digital signature with timestamp using a PFX file (private key) and the specified timestamp parameters.
 The signature is then added to the PDF file and saved with the suffix "_out".

-### Sample source code for Digitally Sign With Time Stamp using Aspose.Words for .NET
+### Sample source code for Digitally Sign With Time Stamp using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory.
 string dataDir = "YOUR DOCUMENTS DIRECTORY";